HStuart18/audio-expletive-detection/README.md

 # audio-expletive-detection
-This project aims to expose an API that detects expletives in streaming audio.
+This project aims to create a system for detecting expletives in streaming audio.
+Such a system should be exposable as a Web API.